-- People can become infected with Toxoplasma by swallowing the parasite after contact with an infected cat's feces.
-Toxoplasmosis in pregnant women can cause serious problems for the unborn baby such as brain damage or death.
+- People can become infected with Toxoplasma by swallowing the parasite after contact with an infected cat’s feces.
+Toxoplasmosis in pregnant women can cause serious problems for the developing baby such as brain damage or death.
 People undergoing therapy such as chemotherapy, radiation or HIV/AIDS can develop further complications.

 Safe handling and storage of litter: